udioeater/guild-docs/artisan_roles/faq.md

 If someone has satisfied all requirements other than number of clients does that count?
 [Issue #18](https://github.com/PillarTechnology/guild-docs/issues/18)
 : The answer is in the same vein as the answers to the questions for Issue #21.

-Where is the Table of Contents?
-[Issue #20](https://github.com/PillarTechnology/guild-docs/issues/20) : Under Construction.

 What is the purpose of Years of Experience?
 [Issue #21](https://github.com/PillarTechnology/guild-docs/issues/21) : The purpose of years of experience is to give an artisan a general idea of where they stand on their journey.